knotsanimation/kloch/doc/source/usage.rst

 .. literalinclude:: _injected/demo-usage-tokens/profile-c.yml
   :language: YAML

-In the above example we use the builtin system launcher to run a different command depending on the operating system.
+In the above example we use the builtin .system launcher to run a different command depending on the operating system.

 Storing profiles